beyerh/gmocu/README.md

 ### Upgrade versions

 Download the new [Release]([Releases · beyerh/gmocu · GitHub](https://github.com/beyerh/gmocu/releases)) and replace the previous version with it.
-GMOCU will resource the date form the GMOCU folder in the user directory and eventually update the database file structure.
+GMOCU will resource the data from the [GMOCU user data folder](#where-is-all-data-stored) in the user directory and eventually update the database file structure.
 [Backup](#backup) your data before updating.

 ## Usage

 ### Video tutorials

+Note: The video tutorials are based on GMOCU version 0.4 and do not reflect the current software state.

 <details>
   <summary>Software download and installation</summary>